libis/rdm-build/README.md

 ## Proxy image

-This image will be the fron-end of the application installation.
+This image will be the front-end of the application installation.
 It contains both an Apache web server and the Shibboleth daemon.

 The configuration of the Apache server is to be defined at runtime by mounting configuration files in the /etc/httpd/conf.d folder, but it is expected that it will perform as a reverse proxy for the Dataverse container and can delegate certain paths to the Shibboleth plugin or other containers.